 - In a medium bowl mix together flour, cornstarch, baking soda, and salt; set aside.

 - In a stand alone mixer fitted with a paddle attachment cream together butter and peanut butter until thoroughly incorporated and fluffy.
 Mix in egg, vanilla and milk scraping down sides as necessary.
 Next add both sugars.
-Finally mix in the flour mixture.
+Finally, slowly mix in the flour mixture just until incorporated.
 Stir in chocolate chips.
 Measure 2 tablespoons of dough and place on baking sheet.
-Bake 13-15 minutes (mine took 14 minutes).
+Bake 13-15 minutes.
+Don't over bake!
+When it doubt, text one first to get the baking time right.
 Let cool on a cooling rack.

 Source: Stuck on Sweet, Adapted From: Just a Pinch